bbitgmbh/bbit.rdsdata.postgres/README.md

 [![codecov](https://codecov.io/gh/bbitgmbh/bbit.rdsdata.postgres/branch/master/graph/badge.svg)](https://codecov.io/gh/bbitgmbh/bbit.rdsdata.postgres)

 We are in the process to find and fix them.
 If you find an issue, please provide detailed info.
 Pull requests are very welcome.

+### Database name may not contain URL sensitive chars like double point
+While postgres is supporting chars like double point, it looks like AWS RDS Data API does not properly escape those.
+Same issue exists when trying to connect by AWS Console.

 ## Performance
 * Reuse HTTP-Connections with keep-alive